Plane fighting Australia fires crashes, kills pilot

 The fires have burned through tens of thousands of acres (hectares) and at one stage had a combined perimeter of about 1,600 km (1,000 miles).

-One of the largest blazes was started by a live firing exercise on Army land, the fire service said, prompting an apology from the acting defense chief on Thursday.
+One of the largest blazes was started by a live firing exercise on Army land, the fire service said, prompting an apology from the acting defence chief on Thursday.

 Police have arrested several children suspected of starting some fires, while others were sparked by lightening or power lines arcing in strong winds, according to the fire service.